surepy/tf2_bot_detector/README.md

 ### Advanced Installation

-If you would like more information about installation or the above options are not quite what you need, visit the more detailed and technical [installation wiki][installation-wiki]
+~~If you would like more information about installation or the above options are not quite what you need, visit the more detailed and technical [installation wiki][installation-wiki]~~

+All of the installation methods in that page are not supported in this fork.

 ## General Usage